partcad/partcad/mkdocs/docs/development.md

 #### CodeRabbit Commands (Invoked using PR comments)

-[CodeRabbit][11] is an AI-powered code reviewer that delivers context-aware feedback on pull requests within minutes, reducing the time and effort needed for manual code reviews.
-It provides a fresh perspective and catches issues that are often missed, enhancing the overall review quality.
+[CodeRabbit][11] is an AI-powered code reviewer that delivers context-aware feedback on pull requests within minutes, streamlining the code review process.
+It provides valuable insights and identifies issues that are often missed, enhancing the overall review quality.
 You can use following comments on PRs to interact with it:

+**Review Commands:**

--   `@coderabbitai summary` to regenerate the summary of the PR.
+-   `@coderabbitai summary` - Generates a fresh PR summary.
--   `@coderabbitai review` to trigger an incremental review.
-This is useful when automatic reviews are disabled for the repository.
+-   `@coderabbitai review` - Initiates an incremental review (useful for repos with disabled auto-reviews).
--   `@coderabbitai full review` to do a full review from scratch and review all the files again.
+-   `@coderabbitai full review` - Performs a comprehensive review of all files.

+**Control Commands:**

--   `@coderabbitai pause` to pause the reviews on a PR.
+-   `@coderabbitai pause` - Temporarily halts PR reviews.
--   `@coderabbitai resume` to resume the paused reviews.
+-   `@coderabbitai resume` - Continues previously paused reviews.
--   `@coderabbitai resolve` resolve all the CodeRabbit review comments.
+-   `@coderabbitai resolve` - Resolves all the CodeRabbit review comments.
--   `@coderabbitai configuration` to show the current CodeRabbit configuration for the repository.
+-   `@coderabbitai configuration` - Displays the current CodeRabbit configuration for the repository.
 -   `@coderabbitai help` to get help.

 [1]: https://python-poetry.org/